Saifeddine Nejmaoui

-Saifeddine Nejmaoui (born May 5, 1981) is a Tunisian boxer who won the lightweight division at the 2007 All-Africa Games and twice competed at the Olympic Games: 2004 and 2008.
+Saifeddine Nejmaoui (born May 5, 1981) is a Tunisian boxer who won the lightweight division at the 2007 All-Africa Games and competed at the 2004 and 2008 Olympic Games.

 In Athens 2004 he lost his first match to Frenchman Khedafi Djelkhir (13:38).
 He qualified for the Athens Games by winning the gold medal at the 1st AIBA African 2004 Olympic Qualifying Tournament in Casablanca, Morocco.
 In the final of the event he defeated Uganda's Brian Mayanja.

 Nejmaoui won the African Championships in 2005.
 At the All-Africa Games he won the lightweight title in Algiers defeating Owethu Mbira in the semis.
-At the qualification he won all his matches including against Hamza Kramou, but his draw at the Olympic Games matched him with reigning Olympic Featherweight Champion Aleksei Tishchenko and he lost on points (2:10).
+At the African Olympic qualification tournament for the 2008 Summer Olympics, he won all his matches, including a victory over Morocco's Hamza Kramou.
+His draw at the 2008 Olympic Games matched him with reigning Olympic Featherweight Champion Aleksei Tishchenko and he lost on points (2:10).